 - Have, or demonstrate the ability to secure, appropriate operational space at LAX

 - Demonstrate capacity to perform contracted services without the use of subcontractors

 Who should apply ?

-- Companies that provide airfield and terminal services to LAX air carriers, LAWA tenants and/or LAX recognized consortium
+- Companies that provide airfield and terminal services to an airline, tenant, recognized consortium, and/or CSP client at LAX

-- Airlines, tenants, and/or consortiums that service other airlines, tenants and/or consortiums
+- Airlines, tenants, and/or recognized consortiums that service other airlines, tenants, and/or recognized consortiums at LAX